jkulak/git-ninja/README.md

 Each object is given a hash identifier (40 characters, SHA-1 hash) that is globally unique (most probably among all repositories in the world).

-You can see all the objects in your repository by listing `project/.git/objects`
+You can see all the objects in your repository by listing `.git/objects` directory.

 ```bash
 jkulak, git-ninja (master) $ tree .git/objects/